-- Be sure the mower is on a flat, level surface.
+- Be sure your mower is on a flat, level surface.
 Turn the engine off and make sure it is cool.

 - Check your old spark plugs or your operator’s manual for the correct part number.

-- Change the oil and replace the filter.
+Step 4: Change the oil and replace the fuel filter.

-- Clean the oil fill and drain area of any debris.
+- To change the oil on a riding lawn mower, first clean the oil fill and drain area of any debris.

 - Remove the dip stick from the oil fill tube.
-Then using the Arnold Siphon Pump, place the black tube into the dip stick hole on the engine, and the orange tube into the oil pan.
+Then, using the siphon pump, place the black tube into the dip stick hole on the engine, and the orange tube into the oil pan.

 - Prime the pump by pumping the handle three to four times.
 Once the liquid begins to flow, it will flow without further pumping.